Axlefublr/axlefublr.github.io/content/harp/index.md

 I can create and use project specific harps, resulting in the seemingly restrictive system being quite scaleable!

 *All* relativities{{fn(i=2)}} exist for *all* harp actions{{hn(i=3)}}. \
-Some relativities don't make logical sense for some harp actions, so I'll introduce the other two as they come up in usefulness, as we go.
+Some relativities don't make logical sense for some harp actions, so I'll introduce the other ones as they come up in usefulness for the other harp actions, as we go.

 {{hn(i=2)}} You only know “global” and “directory” so far. \
 {{hn(i=3)}} You only know harp files and have *heard* of harp directories so far.